 Africa will always be one of the most exceptional destinations, rich in beauty and lots of places to explore.
 For many, it’s unexplored, wild and beautiful.
 So going along with your children to an African safari, let alone a Ugandan safari will definitely get your kids forever indebted to you after its conclusion

 For some, travelling to Africa can be a daunting experience without proper planning.
-Travelling with kids can be an even more challenging experience; but hey, adventure waits, so who says you can’t do it?
+Backpacking with kids can be an even more challenging experience; but hey, adventure waits, so who says you can’t do it?
 At Globetreotters, we make sure it is done!

 Wraps as backpack carriers

 Africa is big!
 And good African safaris consist of walking for long distances from time to time.
 Of course, children get tired quite quickly, especially when it is sunny.
 You need to have reliable ways to carry them comfortably for long hours because there’s nothing worse than having a kid who refuses to walk, and a few hours to the next pit stop.